MAKE THE FIRST IMPRESSION COUNT!

 - Close all toilet seats in bathrooms

-What we will NOT do:
+What they will NOT do:

 - Move or re-arrange furniture